Trades & Construction

 Roofing Contractor Salary Overview

-The Roofing Contractor is a sought-after profession in the United States with a median annual salary of $47,110.
-Compensation typically ranges from $30,000 for entry-level positions to $72,200 for experienced professionals in high-demand markets.
+The Roofing Contractor is one of the most important roles in the Trades & Construction sector of the US economy in 2026.
+With a median annual salary of $47,110, compensation for this position ranges from $30,000 at the entry level to $72,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Roofing Contractor in the US earns between $30,000 and $72,200 per year, with a median of $47,110.